chef/chef-web-docs/chef_master/source/policyfile.rst

      name: policyfile_zero
      named_run_list: integration_test_run_list

-ot testing with policies per suite after a chef install policies/ in your repo:
+or testing with policies per-suite, once the Policyfile files are available in your repo:

 .. code-block:: yaml